Navin Kartik Professor, Department of Economics

 - Strategic Communication with Lying Costs, Review of Economic Studies, October 2009.

-- This subsumes portions of a previous working paper "Information Transmission with Almost-Cheap Talk," the other portions of which are subsumed by "Selecting Cheap-Talk Equilibria."
+- Subsumes portions of an earlier working paper "Information Transmission with Almost-Cheap Talk," the other portions of which are subsumed by "Selecting Cheap-Talk Equilibria."

 - Would I Lie to You?
 On Social Preferences and Lying Aversion, with Sjaak Hurkens, Experimental Economics, June 2009.